DinoChiesa/sftp-server-in-gce/README.md

 Connection closed.
 ```

-You need to manually modify your `~/.ssh/known_hosts` file, to remove the entry or entries for the EXTERNAL_IP.
+...you need to manually modify your `~/.ssh/known_hosts` file, to remove the entry or entries for the EXTERNAL_IP.

 After you successfully sign in, you can then cd into the `gcs` directory, and put files into it: